hpccsystems-solutions-lab/Solutions-lab-website-content/Tutorial/ECLSyntax/introduction.md

 ## Language Highlights

-- ECL is NOT case sensitive language, but it is recommended to use uppercase for reserved words
+- ECL is not case sensitive language, but it is recommended to use uppercase for reserved words
-- White spaces are ignored, but it is strongly recommended to use white space for clarity and readability.
+- White spaces are ignored, but it is strongly recommended to use white space for clarity and readability
-- Declarative Programming Language, which means you specifies what needs to be done rather than how to do it.
+- Declarative Programming Language, which means you specifies what needs to be done rather than how to do it
 - Source-to-source compiler
 - ECL code translated to C++ that is compiled to shared libraries and executed within a custom frame-work